jfrazx/KwirK/README.md

 ## Functionality

-The bot, with the below example, will probably connect to the given networks.
+The bot, with the below example, will join the given networks and channels.
+Basic IRC channel binding has been introduced.
+Check the examples for details.
-Then it will probably join the configured channels, but that is about the extent of its current capabilities.
-Not very exciting yet.
-You should certainly assist in making it better.

 ## Example
 ```